Whenever I bring up the subject of Boards, so many fundraisers roll their eyes.

 Why are our Boards such a huge pain point and what can we do about it?

-I say we have to face reality about some sensitive topics: people, motivation, volunteers and commitment rather than chasing after some myth of the ideal board.
+I say we have to face reality about some sensitive topics: people, motivation, volunteers and commitment rather than chasing after some myth of the ideal nonprofit Board of Directors.

-Let’s be realistic and see what we really can expect from our board – particularly in the area of fundraising.
+Let’s be realistic and see what we really can expect from our non-profit Board of Directors – particularly in the area of fundraising.

-1. Most board members really do want to help.
+1. Most nonprofit Board members really do want to help.
 They just don’t know how.
 It’s really up to you to make it easy for them.
 You’ll need to motivate, guide and support them.

 2. You can’t expect them to show up at every event.
 You need to tell them what your priorities are – what’s essential and what’s optional.
 Then, when they have a clear idea of what you need from them, they can give it to you.